NFNChris/json-transmute/README.md

 bool | Boolean format a piped value concat(x1,x2,..xn) | Return a string catenation of a piped value combined with one or more additional parameter values.
-Call without parameters for toString() functionality. count | Count the number of keys, values, or characters in a piped object, array, or string date(x1) | Date format a piped value where x1 is one of: 'unix', 'javascript', or 'json' (default) decrement | Reduces piped value by 1 default(x1) | Returns x1 if the piped value is falsey divide(x1,x2,..xn) | Divide one or more values from a piped value
+Call without parameters for toString() functionality. count | Count the number of keys, values, or characters in a piped object, array, or string date(x1) | Date format a piped value where x1 is one of: 'milliseconds' or 'json' (default) decrement | Reduces piped value by 1 default(x1) | Returns x1 if the piped value is falsey divide(x1,x2,..xn) | Divide one or more values from a piped value